 Larry Lowe: Right now, without Product Gym, they do not know the best way how nor do they have a clear path toward success with the support that they need.
 I’ll give you a big shout out because I think we have a phenomenal group of people taking the classes.
 Ultimately what happens to you, is that you have pools with different people that come from different backgrounds that could help you leverage the position and help people get into the Product Manager job just based on their on their background and experience.
 The beauty of you know the alumni group that I’m now in is that so many people right now that you’re seeing doing interviews have reached out to them for help at one point.

-Product Gym: I think leveraging the alumni might be one of the most important things a student at Product Gym can do.
+Product Gym: I think leveraging the alumni might be one of the most important things a member at Product Gym can do.
 What was your experience with it?

 Larry Lowe: I care so much about the people that actually are in the program right now that are really struggling and I think you kept it simple and I think coming from a sales background, I know a lot of times people think just because you come from sales background you just have phenomenal soft skills and you’re just very aggressive.
 I said yeah those two things may or may not be true, but I’ve also met a lot of very soft spoken sales people that also did very well, who are very diligent to follow up, but what I really want people to understand is when you’re coming from the kind of environment I came from and I always tell people that as traders, we have a lot of like people in the mindset of the sales channel and I wouldn’t consider myself a top biller in the previous industry, but I knew I did okay.
 I can sell but I didn’t need like million-dollar multi-billion dollars to do so.
 You know when when you’re coming in from like an environment where there’s such high turnover.
 You know, I think it got to the point where we are playing the Hunger Games tribute song when somebody was like, do the walk of shame, right?
 Because they couldn’t hack it right.
 I was like you had to be so focused on just what you can bring to the table.